Are you Black Friday ready?

-Are you Black Friday ready?
 No matter how you feel about this relatively new marketing phenomenon, it is important your business is ready to tackle it head on.

-Black Friday is no longer a single day, Amazon have made sure it lasts over a week and we are already seeing deals despite Black Friday being 5 days away.
+Amazon have made sure it lasts over a week so they can maximise on it fully and we are start seeing deals as much as 2 weeks before Black Friday these days.

 As a small business it can be really difficult to compete with the big brands in terms of special offers.
 So if you are offering a discount it’s even more important to make sure people know about it.
-Here’s how:

-How to tell people about your Black Friday offer
+How to promote your Black Friday offer.

-- Make sure your creative is eye-catching and stops people scrolling long enough to read your offer.
+2. Make sure your creative is eye-catching and stops people scrolling long enough to read your offer.

-- Share your offer across all your social media platforms as many times as is appropriate for the platform.
+3. Share your offer across all your social media platforms as many times as is appropriate for the platform.
 Eg. on Twitter you can mention it several times a day, whereas Instagram really needs one main post and then daily reminders in stories.

-- If you plan to run paid Facebook ads to promote your offer do it now.
+4. If you plan to run paid Facebook ads to promote your offer do it now.
 The Facebook ads algorithm needs a few days to settle and serve to the right people.
 Starting a Black Friday advert on Friday won’t help you at all.

-- Be prepared that your advertising costs will rise this week.
+5. Be prepared that your advertising costs will rise this week.
 Black Friday, Cyber Monday and the fact that it is Christmas means that advertising costs are way higher than any other time of the year.
 The way to counteract this is to increase your daily budget.